 There are plenty of places to park when you come to the Daytona Speedway.
-For those driving in a normal car or truck, Lot 3's first-come, first-served parking is entirely free, but those with a purchased parking pass, which costs $10 ahead of time and $15 at the gate, can get better locations.
+For those driving in a normal car or truck, Lot 3's first-come, first-served parking is entirely free, but those with a purchased parking pass can get better locations.
 You also have Lot 7's parking that is farther away from the venue but usually has room to spare.

 The trackside Lot 4, the Frontstretch Parking, the Rolex-24 Gold Lot and Road Course Infield Parking are all paid parking areas with a short distance to the venue, a good view or both.
 Both the Gold Lot and Infield allow RV parking while the others do not.
 If you're visiting in an RV but you do not intend to camp at the speedway, your best option will likely be the Road Course Infield parking area with additional room at the truck pad near the NASCAR garages.

 Additionally, you can find a ton of other places to park around the city, both paid and free.
 If your hotel or other lodging happens to be far from the speedway, you can even leave yourself parked there and catch a tram or bus to within walking distance of the venue.